 “Most companies are riddled with penny-wise, pound-foolish decisions to reduce cost,” noted Kasra Ferdows, a professor at Georgetown University’s McDonough School of Business in this article on Bloomberg.
 “Zara understands that if they don’t have to discount as much, they can spend money on other things.
 They can see the benefit of this certainty and rhythm in the supply chain.”

 Inventory optimization models are put in place to help the company to determine the quantity that should be delivered to every single one of its retail stores via shipments that go out twice every week.
 The stock delivered is strictly limited, ensuring that each store only receives just want they need.
 This goes towards the brand image of being exclusive while avoiding the build up of unpopular stock.

 This quick in-season turnaround, from production facilities located close to Zara’s distribution headquarters in Spain, allows Zara to ship more often and in smaller batches.
-If the design Zara hastily creates in an attempt to chase the latest trend does not in fact sell well, little harm is done.
+If the design Zara hastily creates in an attempt to chase the latest trend does not sell well, little harm is done.

 The batch is small, so there’s not a ton of unsold inventory to get rid of.
-And because the failed experiment is over in a jiffy, there’s still time to try a different style, and then a different one after that.
+And because the failed experiment is over quickly, there’s still time to try a different style, and then a different one after that.

-“The secret to their success has been centralization,” says Felipe Caro, an associate professor at the University of California at Los Angeles’s Anderson School of Management and a business adviser to the company.
+“The secret to Zara’s success has been centralization,” says Felipe Caro, an associate professor at the University of California at Los Angeles’s Anderson School of Management and a business adviser to the company.
 “They can make decisions in a very coordinated manner.”

-Zara sticks to a deep, predictable and fast rhythm, based around order fulfillment to stores.
+Zara sticks to a deep, predictable and fast rhythm, based around rapid deliveries to stores.

-Each Zara outlet sends in two orders per week on specific days and timing.
+Each Zara outlet sends in two orders per week on specific days.
 Trucks leave at specific times and shipments arrive in stores at specific times.
-Garments are already labeled and priced upon destination.
+Garments are already labeled and priced upon arriving at their destination, meaning they’re immediately ready to be sold.